50+ Best WordPress Social Media Plugins (2020)

 OnePress Social Locker is a plugin that offers another way to add social buttons over your content so visitors have to like, share, or tweet your post or page before viewing it.
 This is a surefire way to increase your site’s social engagement.
 Features include three social buttons, custom URLs, advanced analytics, custom styles and effects, SEO compatibility, 4 content lock types as well as Visual Composer compatibility.
 This plugin is also fast, easy-to-use and mobile-ready.

 Share Locker adds a very simple share or like to unlock functions to your site’s content.
-Your options include: share, like, tweet, Google+, or VK to unlock.
+Your options include: share, like, tweet, or VK to unlock.
 Your content is more likely to go viral this way and has an air of exclusivity.
-This plugin is priced at $19.
+This is a paid plugin.

 Still another option is Facebook Viral Content Locker, which is great for those who just want to focus on Facebook marketing.
 It allows you to lock any content you want on posts or pages and allow access through a “Share on Facebook” button.
 And since this plugin requires visitors to sync their Facebook accounts (you can toggle on and off this feature), you can easily collect emails and user info to expand your lead potential.

 This plugin also supports shortcodes, CSS customization, and lets you customize the title and message on the “lock” page.
-Facebook Viral Content Locker costs $15.
+Facebook Viral Content Locker is a paid plugin.

 The last plugin we’ll discuss here is Viral Lock.
-The idea is to help visitors make your content go viral by requiring them to like your content on Facebook, give it a +1 on Google+ or tweet about it to gain access.
+The idea is to help visitors make your content go viral by requiring them to like your content on Facebook or tweet about it to gain access.
 All you have to do is insert a shortcode around the content you want to lock and you’ll be all set.
 Visitors can write comments with their shares, you can create a custom share to unlock message, and the plugin is very easy to set up and use.

 I realize this was a massive list and it’ll take some time to get through all of the options but it’s my hope that by being comprehensive (within reason) you’ll come across a new plugin or two you’ve never heard of before and give them a shot.
 So many of the social media plugin collections out there focus on just a few familiar names.
 Why not expand your horizons a bit?